scottlafetra/DarkFrontier/Gameplay Rules.md

 1. Each player secretly sets the rotaions and burn amounts for their ships on their command dials.
 2. When both players have done this they reveal their comand dials.

-**Move**
+**Turn and Burn**
-1. Starting with the defender, each player rotates their ship the amount indicated on their command dial.
+1. Starting with the defender, each player rotates their ship the amount indicated on their command dial and increases velocity in the direction that their ship's engine thrusts.
+If the ship both rotates and thrusts, the thrust must be distributed as evenly as possible amongst all the directions the engine was pointed in during the rotation.
-2. Starting with the defender, each player burns their engines, adding the amount indicated on the command dial to their velocity in the direction that their ship's engine thrusts.
+2. Starting with the defender, each player rotates a missile up to its rotation value (if it has one) and increase its thrust by up to its acceleration in gees.

 **Place projectiles**
 1. Both players may fire their weapons as if they were on any hex that they visited this turn.

 ## Advance projectiles
-For each projectile on the board:
+For each token with velocity on the board:
-1. If the projectile is a missle, the player that controls it increases the velocity by up to its acceleration in gees in the direction it is facing.
-2. Move the projectile the amount indicated on the token.
+1. Move the projectile the amount indicated on the token.
-3. If the marker was a flak, decrease the spread counter by 1.
+2. If the marker was a flak, decrease the spread counter by 1.
 If it can't be lowered anymore, remove the marker from the board. *The flak has spread out too much to be effective.*

 ## Resolving the velocity counter
 *When it comes to simulating spaceflight manually, simplicity is paramount.
 There are a few rules that you should use every time you modify your velocity counter to keep the game managable.
 If you follow these rules, there should never be more than two hexes on your counter in use at one time.*